bagisto/bagisto-docs/docs/1.x/package-development/models.md

 ::: warning

-  We are already made a file for migration so we don't need to make a migration for the `Post` Model.
-But, If you wish you can make new migration through the above command and you have to copy older migration code to a newer migration file.
+  We have already created a migration for the `posts` table, so we don't need to create a migration for it.
+But, if you want you can do another migration through above command.
 :::